fjr619/Flutter-Todo-Hive/README.md

 # flutter_todo_hive

 This is a Flutter application for creating a simple To-Do app using the Hive local database.
-The app follows the principles of Clean Architecture, ensuring a well-structured, maintainable, and scalable codebase.
-Hive is used as the local storage solution for fast and lightweight data management.
+The app follows the principles of Clean Architecture, ensuring a well-structured and maintainable codebase.
+It uses Provider for state management, and Hive is implemented as the local storage solution for fast and lightweight data handling.

 ## Screenshoot